drpatrik/yammc/README.md

 The test suit requires catch - Catch will be automatically downloaded and installed as part of the build process

-Tested under OSX and x64 Windows 10.
-It should run under Linux and GCC as well

 **OSX / Linux**

 Install the required libraries with apt/brew or any other package manager.